FICTION AND POETRY

 Besson, Philippe, En l'absence des hommes, 2002, translated from the French by Frank Wynne as In the absence of Men, London, 2002.

 Bloxam, John Francis, “The Priest and the Acolyte” in The Chameleon, Oxford, 1894.
-An earnest and melodramatic short story, which can be read here.
+Read on this website.
+An earnest and melodramatic short story.

 Bradbury Robinson, A Crocodile of Choirboys, San Diego, 1970.